apecloud/kubeblocks/docs/developer_docs/integration/backup-and-restore.md

 KubeBlocks supports different backup methods for data and logs.
 In this tutorial, only data volume information is configured.

 ## Step 3.
-Add backup configuration.
+Add backup configuration

 Prepare `BackupPolicyTemplate.yml` and `BackupTool.yml` to add the backup configuration.